Rhode Island Freshwater Fishing

 - RI fishing licenses are reciprocal with Connecticut only for Beach Pond, Killingly Pond, Hazard Pond, and Peck Pond, and with

-Massachusetts for Wallum Lake, only.
+Massachusetts for Wallum Lake.

 - The fishing license must be available and shown upon request.